PRIVACY & SECURITY

 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.

-We do not share or transfer your data outside of the European Economic Area (EEA).
+We do not share or transfer your data outside of the United Kingdom or the European Economic Area (EEA).

-We have put in place adequate, proportionate and appropriate security measures as is required of an authorised firm to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know such data.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.